SorenEricMent/currycoin/README.md

 #### Running Currycoin Shell (Not for PoC!)
 Simply execute `stack build`, if you want to inspect on our example functions, run `stack ghci`, if you want to enter the interactive terminal (Not yet in progress but will be in the actual phase of the project), run the executable from the build (`stack run`).
+#### How to use the Currycoin shell
+For the final evaluation, you might want to use `stack run` for the Currycoin shell!
+This section is going to guide you to use it.

+Upon executing the command, you will be meet with the shell, the shell is just the shell you would have expected what a shell to be, but with only the basic syntax [command] <parameters>
+##### Command: init
+init takes no parameters, it restore the whole program to the initial state.

+The initial state is the state the program begin with, it consists of:

+- A staticly generated Genesis block
+- A empty transaction pool
+- A single UTXO, which is the coinbase, in amount 100 payed to `1Curry58bkekKypHUv6wm82XDqnNzgsZNy` (Our key-addr scheme completely resemble the Bitcoin definition!)
+- Note: The private key to the address is `3c01d5bc28498b875af9056b78699f73a3d68ea41c1c30650081ca1d470f87e0`

+#### Command: show\_height
+show\_height takes no parameter, it gives you the height of the blockchain, for the initial state with only the genesis: 1

+#### Command: show\_utxo
+show\_utxo takes no parameter, it gives you the current UTXOs (Unspend transaction outputs), output hashes are unique, and they can only be spend once.
 <!--
 As it is currently set up, editing works best if you first `cd` into the `haskell` subdirectory and open VS Code on that directory (`code .`).
 There is a `Makefile` with some helpful aliases, but you can also just use `stack` as normal.